 GEO isn't magic.
 At its core, it's about creating content that AI engines trust, can cite, and want to include in answers.
 The five strategies below are the ones that move the needle most reliably, based on what's actually getting cited inside ChatGPT, Gemini, and Perplexity answers right now.

-1. Write the definitive guide your category is missing
+1. Write the definitive guide the category is missing

 AI engines look for authoritative, comprehensive sources when generating answers.
-If your category doesn't have a clear "best explanation" of a key concept, you have an opportunity to own it.
+If a category doesn't have a clear "best explanation" of a key concept, that's an opportunity to own it.

 The playbook:

-• Identify a high-value concept in your category that doesn't have a great authoritative resource online.
+- Identify a high-value concept in the category that doesn't have a great authoritative resource online.

 The bar is high.
 "Good enough" doesn't earn AI citations.
 The goal is to be the source that other sources reference, which means being meaningfully better than what's already out there.

-In practice: Think about the most-cited guides in your category.
-They tend to be 3,000 to 5,000 words, written by named experts, full of specific claims you can actually quote.
+In practice: Consider the most-cited guides in any category.
+They tend to be 3,000 to 5,000 words, written by named experts, full of specific claims that can actually be quoted.
 They sit at the top of Perplexity citations and inside ChatGPT's answers because nothing better exists.
 That's the bar.
-Find the missing definitive piece in your category and write it.
+Find the missing definitive piece in the category and write it.

 AI engines weight original research and data heavily because it gives them something to cite that can't be found elsewhere.

-You don't need a $100,000 research study.
-A well-structured survey of 200 customers, a dataset from your product analytics (anonymized and aggregated), or a systematic analysis of publicly available information can all produce citable data.
+A $100,000 research study isn't required.
+A well-structured survey of 200 customers, a dataset from product analytics (anonymized and aggregated), or a systematic analysis of publicly available information can all produce citable data.

-The key requirement: your data must be genuinely useful and genuinely original.
-Republishing industry stats that everyone else is also citing won't differentiate you.
+The key requirement: the data must be genuinely useful and genuinely original.
+Republishing industry stats that everyone else is also citing won't differentiate a brand.

 3. Establish clear entity signals across authoritative sources

 AI engines build models of entities (companies, products, people) from what they find across the web.
-If your entity is ambiguous, incomplete, or inconsistent, you'll be underrepresented even when you should be mentioned.
+If an entity is ambiguous, incomplete, or inconsistent, the brand will be underrepresented even when it should be mentioned.

 Priority actions:

-• Ensure your Wikipedia article (if you have one) is accurate, up-to-date, and well-sourced.
-If you don't have one yet and your company is notable enough, create one carefully, following Wikipedia guidelines.
+- Ensure the Wikipedia article, if one exists, is accurate, up-to-date, and well-sourced.
+If none exists yet and the company is notable enough, create one carefully, following Wikipedia guidelines.

-• Keep your Crunchbase, LinkedIn company page, and major industry directory listings consistent and complete.
+- Keep Crunchbase, the LinkedIn company page, and major industry directory listings consistent and complete.

 4. Structure content for AI parsability